glorialau123/march-hackathon/README.md

-# Project members: Gloria, Ligang, Travis, Trupti

-# Project Overview:
+# Project Overview: BrainStation Hackathon
 This project was created for our in-class Hackathon (Mar 2024).
 The purpose of the hackathon is to learn more about React and develop a full-stack project.
 We used Create React App for front-end, and Express server for back-end.
+Members: Gloria, Ligang, Travis, Trupti

 # Project functionality:
 - Going to the "Home" page will retrieve our back-end json data to display all products.